PRIMATES &

 The usual causes include fractures, tumors, abscesses, ruptures and lesions.

-You can add folds in the skin to the list.
+You can add folds in the skin to the list, because the skin has entangled itself in the vertebral column.

-Repeated movements involving the neck create very deep folds that tug heavily on the vertebrae they are attached to.
+Repeated movements involving the neck and arms create very deep folds that tug heavily on the vertebrae they're attached to.

 The pressure they exert pulls on the vertebrae and restricts their movements.

-This tension finally pushes the bone into the spinal cord, compressing it.
+This tension finally pushes the bone of the vertebrae into the spinal cord, compressing it.

 Spinal cord compression affects large parts of the body.